onymous-games/whisper-rpg/README.md

 - Demeanor
 - Height / Weight / Age / Gender
 - Species (Human, Elf, Dwarf, Halfling, Orc, Kobold, Zombie with a dead rat, etc.)
+- Purpose in joining up with the party

 These dimensions should drive decisions around starting equipment.
-Work with your Universe to find out what would be reasonable for your character to start with.
+It is also perfectly acceptable to start with only the clothes on your character's back.
+Work with your Universe to find out what would be reasonable for your setting.

-These dimensions could also help people

 ## Leveling